 Completing a summer placement with EQ helped me to choose my career path, as before I wasn’t even sure I wanted to work in an office.
 I was fortunate enough to be offered a job at the end of the internship which really helped me when going back to do my fourth year, as I did not have the added stress of trying to find a job.
 You never know what opportunities an internship could open up for you.

 I love the level of responsibility you are given from day one.
-Over the years my responsibilities have increased – I now manage my own client portfolio and have progressed from Junior to Assistant Manager.
+Over the years my responsibilities have increased – I now manage my own client portfolio and have progressed from a trainee to Assistant Manager.

 EQ is a great firm to work for.
 They have a good reputation for staff training and can confirm that this is certainly warranted.
 You are looked after and supported through your training and, although you have a lot of responsibility, there is always someone available to help you when you need it.